-When services execute \$expand, they may omit some of the referenced resource's properties.
+When services execute \$expand , they should include all supported properties in the requested resources.

 When clients use \$expand , they should be aware that the payload may increase beyond what can be sent in a single response.

 If a service cannot return the payload due to its size, it shall return the HTTP 507 Insufficient Storage status code.